nathanvda/cocoon/README.markdown

 $(this).data('remove-timeout', 1000);
 ```

-You could also immediately add this to your view (on the `.nested-fields` container).
+You could also immediately add this to your view, on the `.nested-fields` container (or the `wrapper_class` element you are using).

 ### Control the Insertion Behaviour